VatsalKhanna5/10Day-10NNs/README.md

 ### Day 1: Forward Neural Network

-**Description:** Build your first fully connected neural network (also known as multilayer perceptron) using both TensorFlow and PyTorch.
+**Description:** Build your first fully connected neural network (also known as multilayer perceptron) using TensorFlow.
 This project introduces the fundamental concepts of neural networks, including layers, activation functions, backpropagation, and optimization.

 **Key Concepts:**
 - Neural Network Architecture